datasnakes/OrthoEvolution/Datasnakes/README.md

 Datasnakes has been built with Python 3.6 as a pipeline framework for current (comparative genetics for orthologous genes), and future (RNA-seq) bioinformatic data analysis.
 Currently, this python package is comprised of 4 major modules:

-1. Cookies - Deploys directory structures using cookiecutter.
+1. [Cookies Module](#using-the-cookies-module) - Project structure creation using cookiecutter.
-2. Manager - Pipeline configuration and management.
+2. [Manager Module](#using-the-manager-module) - Configuration management as well project deployment.
-3. Tools - Established and developed utility tools.
+3. [Orthologs Module](#using-the-orthologs-module) - Tools for comparative genetics analysis including alignment analysis and phylogenetics.
-4. Orthologs - Pipeline generation for comparative genetics.
+4. [Tools Module](#using-the-tools-module) - Utilities that aid in ftp downloading, server communication, and reusable everyday functions

 When used together, these 4 modules offer a cohesive environment for easily creating, managing, and deploying a bioinformatics pipeline for orthologous genes/species.
 In the future